-If I did not receive your response by the deadline, then the following day as soon as I can I will post on your Blackboard gradebook and Blackboard email a status of LATE- NOT YET RECEIVED which indicates the assignment has not been received and is late (no extension was requested by you before the deadline passed).
-You will know if I received it when I send you an email on Blackboard confirming that I received it.
+If I did not receive your response by the deadline, then the following day as soon as I can I will post on your Canvas gradebook and Tigermail a status of LATE-NOT YET RECEIVED which indicates the assignment has not been received and is late (no extension was requested by you before the deadline passed).
+You will know if I received late work once I post a grade for the work after looking at it.
 Once work is received, (assuming it is fit for grading), I'll need a day or two to grade it in full.

 In order to be safe, always have your assignments on at least two other drives as backup in case a computer fails you.
-Have it on a thumb drive and in your Blackboard email (as an email attachment to yourself).
+Have it on a thumb drive and in your Tigermail (as an email attachment to yourself).
 Do not yank out thumb drives from a computer.

 Follow the proper steps for removal.

-Extensions for Connections Assignment: I will allow extensions (occasionally) upon a request emailed in advance (before a due date and due time passes) as long as the understanding is that the start and end time of any and all modules/assignments do not change.
+Extension for Written Reflections Assignment: I will allow extensions (occasionally) upon a request emailed in advance (before a due date and due time passes) as long as the understanding is that the start and end time of any and all modules/assignments do not change.
 A student will need to catch up in order to stay on schedule but the class cannot change start or end dates for any modules or assignments.
 The request must also have the number of days for the extension with a specific date by which I can expect the work.
 By doing this, you won't get further and further behind.
 Instead it helps us both hold you responsible to submit the work by the extension date that you state in your email extension request.
 I ask that any extension requested, if possible, would be only for a few days extra and no more than a full week.
 Otherwise you may get yourself really behind.

-Resubmissions of Connections Assignment: I do allow for a resubmission of work for possibly a better grade as long as the late points are understood to still have an effect (5 point deduction from total possible).
+Resubmission of Written Reflections Assignment: I do allow for a resubmission of work for possibly a better grade as long as the late points are understood to still have an effect (as much as 15 point deduction from total points possible).
 If a student requests on email to improve and resubmit a better version of an assignment then this will then be posted on gradebook as a REQUESTED RESUBMISSION for that assignment.
 Another status may be necessary.
-In your Blackboard gradebook for the module of concern, a status of UNFIT RESUBMIT will be posted if I deem the work (once receiving it) unfit for grading (roughly estimated at a low C or below).
+In your gradebook for the module of concern, a status of UNFIT RESUBMIT will be posted if I deem the work (once receiving it) unfit for grading (roughly estimated at a low C or below).
 In such cases, a resubmit may lead to a better grade, if it is improved accordingly, and this is recommended instead of staying with the initial low grade (without resubmitting).
 Once resubmitted, then points will be determined and posted.
 Again, late points apply.
 Work resubmitted under either status will often help a grade if the newer work is truly of better quality, even with/if late points are deducted.
 Resubmissions of either status help enable you to do quality work and allow you opportunity to perform at a higher level in the class toward the highest course grade possible instead of being disallowed second chances.
-Please check Tigermail and Blackboard email once per day Monday through Friday to facilitate this process.
+Please check Tigermail and Canvas gradebook once per day Monday through Friday to facilitate this process.